wenyuzhao/lxr-pldi-2022-artifact/README.md

 #### Cassandra benchmark may not run

-Due to the restrictions of docker, cassandra or even other benchmarks can be killed by docker, due to a large amount of memory reservations. _For this reason, we excluded cassandra from the evaluations._
+Due to the restrictions of docker, cassandra or even other benchmarks can be sliently killed by docker because of a large amount of memory reservations. _For this reason, we excluded cassandra from the evaluations._

-To fully reproduce all the result include cassandra, feel free to copy all the content under `/root` and `/usr/share/benchmarks` to a native ubuntu 18.04 host before running the benchmarks.
+To fully reproduce all the results with minimal experiment error, feel free to copy all the content under `/root` and `/usr/share/benchmarks` to a native ubuntu 18.04 host before running the benchmarks.
 Please note that the file locaitons should remain the same.
 Additional packages should be installed as well (please check Dockerfile).
 Run using a virtual machine can work as well, but the overhead of virtualization can affect the result.

-If you'd like to bring back cassandra, or exclude other benchmarks that have this issue as well, please edit the `benchmarks.dacapochopin-29a657f` field at the start of the two benchmark config files: `/root/bench/xput.yml` and `/root/bench/latency.yml`.
+If you'd like to bring back cassandra, or exclude other benchmarks that are also killed by docker, please edit the `benchmarks.dacapochopin-29a657f` field at the start of the two benchmark config files (`/root/bench/xput.yml` and `/root/bench/latency.yml`).

 #### Some benchmarks may not run with ZGC

 ZGC in openjdk 11 sets a minimium heap requirement which is larger than the heap size of some of the benchmarks.
-FOr these benchmarks we will not report ZGC results.
+For these benchmarks we will not report ZGC results.

 #### Benchmark running time

 Please note that some benchmarks may take over a day to complete.

-For benchmarks triggered by our `running` command (see detailed instructions in the following sections), feel free to decrease the command argument `-i 20` to a lower value to reduce the experiment time, or increase it to further reduce noise.
+For benchmarks triggered by our `running` command (see detailed instructions in the following sections), feel free to decrease the command argument `-i 20` to a smaller value to reduce the experiment time, or increase it to further reduce noise.

 #### Noise and errors

-Running inside a docker container can bring virtualization overheads.
+Running inside a docker container can bring some overheads as well.
 Feel free to use a native host to run the experiment, as explained above.

 #### Evaluations not included in this artifact

-In this artifact we do not evaluate and report numbers on openjdk GCs, e.g. G1, Shenandoah and ZGC.
-These are not the key data and claims of this paper.
+In our paper we have a few experiments and analysis on openjdk GCs.
+These results are not the claims of the paper, so we do not evaluate and reproduce them in this artifact.

 ## Getting started